plrguez/fuse-od-source/Platform/readme.txt

 Examples where the vistual keyboard it's appearing are: Enter name at Save Snapshot, Debugger, Change Emulation Speed or Frame rate.

     `Cursor`
-    Move to select the keyboard keys
+    Move to select keyboard keys

     `A`
     Press the actual selected key

     `X`
-    Change the keyboard mode (Upper/Lower case and some other characters)
+    Change the keyboard mode between upper and lower case and some other characters

     `Y`
     Delete previous character

     `B`
-    Cancel the form or option and exit
+    Cancel the actual form or option and exit to previous option in menu

-    Accept forms
+    Confirm forms
-    Select **En** at virtual Keyboard and press the `A` button to accept the form and exit
+    To confirm changed options at forms select **En** key at virtual Keyboard and then press the `A` button

-For "enter the name" dialogs at save options the last loaded file name, without the extension, is proposed.
+For the **Enter the name** dialogs at save options the las loaded filename without the extension is proposed.

 ------------------------------------------------
 ### Mapping buttons to Joysticks or Keyboard ###
 ------------------------------------------------
-You can map Joysticks or Spectrum key to buttons at `Menu -> Options -> Joysticks`
+You can map Joysticks or Spectrum keys to buttons in `Menu -> Options -> Joysticks`

-There are three options but the relevant ones are the next:
+Yo can do it with the next options:

 ---- GCW0 Joystick 1... ----
 ----------------------------
-This option allow to emulate a ZX Spectrum joystick.
-Also allow to map additional buttons to ZX Spectrum keyboard keys.
+This option allows you to emulate a ZX Spectrum joystick with the buttons handheld.
+It also allows you to assign buttons to keys on the ZX Spectrum keyboard.

 It have two options: